GhostofGoes/getmac/README.md

 * There is are currently no automated tests for Python 2.6, which means there is a much higher potential for regressions.
 Open an issue if you encounter any.

+## Name change
+The package name changed to `getmac` from `get-mac` in Fall 2018.
+This affected the package name, the CLI script, and some of the documentation.
+There were no changes to the core library code.
+If you or a package you are using is still using the old name, please update it's dependencies to use the new name.
+Likely places are a `requirements.txt` file, the `install_requires` argument to `setup()` in `setup.py`, or a `Pipfile`.
+The old package will no recieve any further updates, and will eventually be removed from PyPI entirely (likely around when 1.0.0 is released).

 # Contributing
 Contributors are more than welcome!